kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 * generics (contravariant) and,
 * overriding method argument's type (invariant)

-Lets understand this with examples.
-First, lets look at the super and derived classes:
+Let's understand this with examples.
+First, we look at the super and derived classes:

 ```java
 public class AnimalShelter {